soroushchehresa/awesome-coronavirus/.github/pull_request_template.md

-Please check the following items before submitting the pull request:
+I checked the following items before submitting this pull request:

 - [ ] **I only updated `data/*.json`.**
 - [ ] The updated JSON file doesn't have any errors and has the correct indent style.
 (Recommended online tools: [JSONLint](https://jsonlint.com) or [JSON Formatter](https://jsonformatter.curiousconcept.com))